-92 Each Part is divided in Sections, then in guidelines - which are numbered accordingly.
-Thus guideline 3.3.1 ('Irrelevance of distinction among the grounds for non-permissibility') is part of Section 3.3 ('Consequences of the non-permissibility of a reservation'), itself included in Part 3 ('Permissibility of reservations and interpretative declarations').
-In rare cases, guidelines are numbered with four digits (those of the series 3.1.5 ('Incompatibility of a reservation with the object and purpose of the treaty'), namely from guideline 3.1.5.1 to guideline 3.1.5.7).
+&lt;sup>92 Each Part is divided into Sections, then into guidelines, which are numbered accordingly.
+Thus guideline 3.3.1 (Irrelevance of distinction among the grounds for non-permissibility) is part of Section 3.3 (Consequences of the non-permissibility of a reservation), itself included in Part 3 (Permissibility of reservations and interpretative declarations).
+In rare cases, guidelines are given four numbers (those of the series 3.1.5 (Incompatibility of a reservation with the object and purpose of the treaty), namely from guideline 3.1.5.1 to guideline 3.1.5.7).